Health, much like life, is not a Destination it is a Journey.

 Step 2: Now that you’ve identified your goal, it’s time to make it real.
 Write down your goal.
 This may seem like an insignificant step, but writing down your goal turns an idea into a real and tangible thing.

 Step 3: Identify what it will take to achieve your goal.
 In this case, Achieving “weight loss” will take nutrition changes, exercise, sleep, strong mental attitude, supplementation, etc.

 Step 4: Make an Action Plan for HOW you will achieve your goal(s).
 While it’s great to understand the basics of your goal, it is equally, if not more important, to identify the specific short term, midterm and long term tasks you must complete in order to achieve your MAIN GOAL.
 Your action plan should include the necessary steps needed to achieve your Short / Mid / Long Term goals.

 Step 5: Stick to your action plan.
 This seems the most obvious, yet it’s diverting from an action plan that causes most goals to fall short of desired outcomes.
 Make sure you are serious about your goal and plan.
-Then follow your action plan!How to Set Yourself Up For #Success with Smart #GoalSetting and Rewarding Effort Click To Tweet
+Then follow your action plan!How to Set Yourself Up For #Success in 2022 with Smart #GoalSetting and Rewarding Effort Click To Tweet

 Achieving Event the Loftiest Goals